Monitoring silence in your Azure Service Bus Queues

 Serverless360 Data Monitoring

 This is exactly the reason, we have built Serverless360 Data Monitoring.
-Entities can be monitored based on certain metrics within a specified time window.
-This will help you to check if your entity or system keeps up with your business SLA.
+Resources can be monitored based on certain metrics within a specified time window.
+This will help you to check if your resource or system keeps up with your business SLA.

 And check if there is any flow of messages (inbound or outbound) for every 15 minutes.